canonical/cloud-init/doc/sources/smartos/README.rst

 base64
 ------

-The following are excempt from base64 encoding, owing to the fact that they are provided by SmartOS:
+The following are exempt from base64 encoding, owing to the fact that they are provided by SmartOS:
  * root_authorized_keys
  * enable_motd_sys_info